rustinphares/pdf2htmlEXwiki/FAQ.md

 ## pdf2htmlEX is really great!
 What shall I do?

- - Add a star in the [project page](http://github.com/coolwanglu/pdf2htmlEX), at the top-right corner
+ - Add a star in the [project page](http://github.com/coolwanglu/pdf2htmlEX), at the top-right corner.
  - Tell others about it, using your social power.
- - Use it and enjoy it
+ - Use it and enjoy it.

 ## pdf2htmlEX sucks!
 What shall I do?